-ENDGame is an evolution of the current dynamical core, the New Dynamics, and is based on a semi-implicit semi-lagrangian discretization of the governing equations.
+ENDGame is the current operational dynamical core for the Unified Model and is an evolution of New Dynamics.
+It is based on a semi-implicit semi-Lagrangian discretization of the governing equations.